JuliaAI/MLJTuning.jl/README.md

   (e.g., [`cross_entropy`, `accuracy`]).
-An evaluation object `E` contains a list of measures `E.measure` and a list of corresponding measurements `E.measurement`, each of which is the aggregrate of measurements for each resamplings of the data, which are stored in `E.per_fold` (a vector of vectors).
+An evaluation object `E` contains a list of measures `E.measure` and a list of corresponding measurements `E.measurement`, each of which is the aggregrate of measurements for each resampling of the data, which are stored in `E.per_fold` (a vector of vectors).
 In the case of a measure that reports a value for each individual observation (to obtain the per-fold measurement, by aggregation) the per-observation values can